 From Access to Inclusion gathers the most thought-provoking leaders and advocates in access and inclusion in arts and culture from across the globe.
 This dynamic international Summit is a unique opportunity to exchange ideas and discover new and innovative ways to create accessible and inclusive experiences.

-The Summit includes three event strands; intimate online Workshops by leading experts in access and inclusion, a three day Symposium taking place online over the course of a number of weeks, and a programme of online Evening Events showcasing access in action from a range cultural venues and organisations.
+The Summit includes three event strands; intimate online Workshops by leading experts in access and inclusion, a three day Symposium taking place online Tuesday 9th, Tuesday 16th and Tuesday 23rd March 2021, and a programme of online Evening Events showcasing access in action from a range cultural venues and organisations.

 Sessions will be essential for professionals at all levels in the arts, cultural and tourism sectors such as those working in: venues, festivals, galleries, museums, heritage sites and visitor experiences.
 In addition to those who deliver, programme or present accessible and inclusive experiences, From Access to Inclusion is relevant for policymakers, funders and administrators who are committed to embedding a more holistic approach to accessible arts and cultural programming at a local, regional, national and international level.

 The Summit is not intended to address professional development for artists with disabilities or arts education.
 For artist resources, find out more here.

 There are many reasons to attend From Access and Inclusion, but here’s a quick taste of what to expect:

 - Professional Growth: Our international Summit focuses on providing accessible programming in arts and culture, we provide an intimate, rich atmosphere to build skills and practical knowledge for arts professionals of all experience levels.